gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 for DATA and CRYPTO chunks, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.
+DATA chunks received shall be silently discarded.

 - When the association is in states ESTABLISHED and in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT,